bekirdag/quest_smith/README.md

-    00.txt (when the user choses -NO- at the beginning) 01.txt (when the user choses -YES- at the beginning) 001.txt (when the user choses -NO- and then -YES- respectively) 010.txt (when the user choses -YESY- and then -NO- respectively)
+    00.txt (when the user choses -NO- at the beginning) 01.txt (when the user choses -YES- at the beginning) 001.txt (when the user choses -NO- and then -YES- respectively) 010.txt (when the user choses -YES- and then -NO- respectively)

     And so on.
 So as you can see, for no, put a 0, for yes, put a 1 at the and of your story option file name.